Sliding mode on tangential sets of Filippov systems: Abstract

 \section{Abstract}

-We consider piecewise smooth vector fields $Z=(Z_+, Z_-)$ defined in $\R^n$ where both vector fields are tangent to the switching manifold $\Sigma$ along a manifold $M$.
-Our main purpose is to study the existence of an invariant vector field defined on $M$, that we call {\it tangential sliding vector field}.
-We provide necessary and sufficient conditions under $Z$ to characterize the existence of this vector field.
-Considering a regularization process, we proved that this tangential sliding vector field is topological equivalent to an invariant dynamics under the slow manifold.
-The results are applied to study a Filippov model for intermittent treatment of HIV.
+We consider piecewise smooth vector fields $Z=(Z_+, Z_-)$ defined in $\R^n$ where both vector fields are tangent to the switching manifold $\Sigma$ along a submanifold $M\subset \Sigma$.
+We shall see that, under suitable assumptions, Filippov convention gives rise to a unique sliding mode on $M$, governed by what we call the {\it tangential sliding vector field}.
+Here, we will provide the necessary and sufficient conditions for characterizing such a vector field.
+Additionally, we prove that the tangential sliding vector field is conjugated to the reduced dynamics of a singular perturbation problem arising from the Sotomayor-Teixeira regularization of $Z$ around $M$.
+Finally, we analyze several examples where tangential sliding vector fields can be observed, including a model for intermittent treatment of HIV.